 Brands love to imagine futures with cool videos on which, without fail, everyone is healthy, young, well behaved, well intentioned, polite, chirpy and handsome.
 Real people are not that nice (including me).

 When thinkers imagine self driving cars they picture young professionals in the back seat of a Google car sketching a modernist house while sipping a flat white.
-The reality of self driving cars will be people pissing in the back of a self driving Uber just because they can and because it will happen, cars will have to record everything and just because they will, brands will use AIs to remember every customer, every feeling, every trip, every conversation, everything typed on every device and everyone will be eternally suspicious in their piss soaked Uber.
+The reality of self driving cars will be people pissing in the back of a self driving Uber just because they can and because they can, it will happen and because it will happen, cars will have to record everything and just because they will, brands will use AIs to remember every customer, every feeling, every trip, every conversation, everything typed on every device and everyone will be eternally suspicious in their piss soaked Uber.

 Every vision of the future is a projection of who we like to think we are, not who we really are.
 The 80s thought the internet meant busy young professionals sending sketches to Tokio from the comfort of their beautiful apartments but in reality it meant that thatarchitect is sharing a room and paying up his 100k student debt with a Doordash gig job with no sick pay.
 I suspect the Ai future will not be Her (which is already dark) but an explosion in lonely people befriending extremely joyful and witty AIs.
 We will discover new forms of misery because...